python/mypy/docs/source/error_code_list.rst

 ------------------------------------------------------------

-There are some places where only a (string) literal value is expected for the purposes of statis type checking, for example a ``TypedDict`` key, or a ``__match_args__`` item.
+There are some places where only a (string) literal value is expected for the purposes of static type checking, for example a ``TypedDict`` key, or a ``__match_args__`` item.
 Providing a ``str``-valued variable in such contexts will result in an error.
 Note however, in many cases you can use ``Final``, or ``Literal`` variables, for example: